Learn the basics with a private lesson

-Below you'll find a range of choices to suit different budgets and needs, from paddle sets to kids' paddles.
-Beginner paddles can be especially hit-or-miss, so I've personally tested each one on this list.
-Check out my top picks for beginner paddles in 2024:
+Below you'll find a range of starter paddles for different budgets and needs, from paddle sets to kids' paddles.
+Beginner paddles can be especially hit-or-miss, so rest assured that I've personally tested each one on this list.
+My top pick is the amazing Honolulu Sword & Shield J2NF, and I’ll explain why below.

 Best beginner pickleball paddles at a glance